 • Increased risk of congestive heart failure

-• Eye disease and eye swelling also known as Macular Edema
+• Eye disease and eye swelling is also known as Macular Edema

 • Increased risk of bone fractures in female patients